ferdenzel008/Pipetrends/docs/readme.md

 ## Introduction

 Pipetrends is a data pipeline project that collects and processes trending information from two major sources:
-- YouTube Data API → to retrieve trending videos and related analytical data.
+- YouTube Data API: to retrieve trending videos and related analytical data.
-- Google Trends (via Selenium web scraping) → to capture real-time search trends along with the search volume for each search trends.
+- Google Trends (via Selenium web scraping): to capture real-time search trends along with the search volume for each search trends.

 </br>